Vyral/bud-gragg/_posts/2021-09-10-maricopa-and-pinal-county-market-update.md

 {% include pullquote.html %}

 **Many of our zip codes and cities have trended down in terms of pricing and demand.** The sale prices haven’t come down, but we are starting to shift away from the nutty market we’ve been seeing.
-Last month, we saw as many as 25 offers on a home, but now we’re seeing maybe four or five.&nbsp;
+Last month, we saw as many as 25 offers on a home, but now we’re seeing maybe four or five.

 The very first shift we should see is with the number of price reductions. **For the last 18 months, we have seen none at all, but now we are seeing some reductions.** It’s not like we’re falling off a cliff; 56% of home sales are above the listing price, so we’re trending towards a weaker seller’s market.